k-nuth/docs/content/user_guide/node_versions.md

 # Node versions
-*The Bitprim node can be run like a "normal" (bitcoind) node with RPC support and also it can be run as an Insight API.*
+*The Knuth node can be run like a "normal" (bitcoind) node with RPC support and also it can be run as an Insight API.*

-## Bitprim as a simple node:
+## Knuth as a simple node:
-The Bitprim node will download the complete chain and will allow the user to request some information using RPC calls.
+The Knuth node will download the complete chain and will allow the user to request some information using RPC calls.
 The node will validate new blocks and new transactions, it will also relay the ones that are valid.

 **Types of databases:**